MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/planners/evaluate-and-deploy-planners/index.md

 ## What is Prompt flow?
 [Prompt flow](/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow) is a development tool designed to streamline the creation of LLM applications.
 It does so by providing tooling that simplifies the process of prototyping, experimenting, iterating, and deploying LLM applications.

-Most notably, Prompt flow allows you to author chains of native and semantic functions and visualize them as a graph.
+Most notably, Prompt flow allows you to author chains of native and prompts and visualize them as a graph.
 This allows you and the rest of your team to easily create and test AI powered capabilities in both Azure Machine Learning Studio and locally with VS Code.

 :::image type="content" source="../../../media/prompt-flow-in-vs-code.png" alt-text="A graph of a Prompt flow":::